 It is more desirable to have a house that sits on a level lot with a nice level backyard.
 Of course, this is often not realistic in Westchester and Fairfield County where a lot of the land sits on hilly terrain.
 Is there a creek at the back?
 If you have little children, this may be a consideration.
 Is there enough parking in the driveway?
 If you live on a busy street with no parking then having enough parking on the driveway is important.
 Is there a backyard or is it so small that it is non-existent?
 A house with no backyard may be harder to resell in the future.

 Does the House get enough light?

 Coming from New York, you know how important natural light is to your well being.
 Everyone wants a house that is bright and airy.
-Is there a neighbor’s house blocking your home’s natural light.
+Is your neighbor’s house blocking your home’s natural light?
 Are there mature trees blocking natural sunlight to the house?
 Trees are extremely expensive to cut.
 Depending on the size of the tree, cutting a tree will cost at least $800 to a few thousand dollars.

 Don’t buy the most expensive house on the street

 You’ve heard this before but it’s true.
 You don’t want to buy the McMansion on a street lined with small ranches.

 It’s easy to fall in love with a house but you need to think of the property resale value.
 You can’t go wrong if you follow our advice on what to look for when buying a house.

 About Suburbs 101

 Suburbs 101 is an online lifestyle guide for the New York Suburbs of Westchester County, Long Island, Fairfield County and Northern New Jersey.
 Get the inside scoop on what it’s really like to live in the New York suburbs through our interviews with local suburbanites and features on Food, Fashion, Home, Travel, and Local Events.
 Be sure to Follow Us on Instagram, Like Us on Facebook and subscribe to our Monthly Newsletter.